thegetty/quire-docs/content/documentation/getting-started.md

 #### 📄 config.yml

-This is a standard, required file for {{< q-glossary "Hugo" >}} and also for Quire.
-In Quire, it is used expressly for configuring how Hugo operates, and for defining a number of key values used in Quire {{< q-glossary "templates" >}}.
+This is a standard, required file for {{< q-def "Hugo" >}} and also for Quire.
+In Quire, it is used expressly for configuring how Hugo operates, and for defining a number of key values used in Quire {{< q-def "templates" >}}.
 Users who have worked on other non-Quire/Hugo projects will note that they typically use the `config.yml` file to also store publication metadata.
 Given the potentially large scope of this metadata in formal digital publications, Quire uses the `publication.yml` file inside the `data` directory instead.
 Read more in [*Publication Metadata & Configuration*](/documentation/metadata-configuration/).

 #### 📁 config